k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 **Example of an Error Handler in a Flow**

 1. Create a flow with the required business logic.
-For example: given two input numbers, divide a bigger number by a smaller number.
+For example: given two input numbers, divide a higher number by a lower number.

-2. Before the division in Stage 4, check that the smaller number does not equal zero using an error handler named **Validation** in Stage 3 of the flow.
+2. Before the division in Stage 4, check that the lower number does not equal zero using the **Validation** error handler in Stage 3 of the flow.

    ![image](images/99_24_02.PNG)

-3. If the smaller number equals zero, throw an error using the **ErrorMsg** **JavaScript** Actor.
+3. If the lower number equals zero, throw an error using the **ErrorMsg** **JavaScript** Actor.
 Stage 4 is not executed since the error handler stops the flow's execution.

    ![image](images/99_24_03.PNG)